rampvar/soap-rest-adapter/soaprestadapter/python_scripts/readme.md

 ✅ Storing the generated .class files into a MySQL database table.

-📌 REQUIREMENTS
+## **📦 REQUIREMENTS**

 1️⃣ Python Packages:

-pip install mysql-connector-python
+- pip install mysql-connector-python

-JDK must be installed.
+- JDK must be installed.

-Set JAVA_HOME correctly in the script or your system.
+- Set JAVA_HOME correctly in the script or your system.

-Example: JDK 21
+- Example: JDK 21

 3️⃣ Apache CXF:

-Download and extract Apache CXF (tested with version 4.0.4).
+- Download and extract Apache CXF (tested with version 4.0.4).

-The wsdl2java.bat must be available under:
+- The wsdl2java.bat must be available under:

-C:\Program Files\Java\apache-cxf-4.0.4\bin
+- C:\Program Files\Java\apache-cxf-4.0.4\bin

 4️⃣ MySQL Database:

-A MySQL server must be running.
+- A MySQL server must be running.

-The DB name, user, password, host, and port are defined in the script.
+- The DB name, user, password, host, and port are defined in the script.

-📌 HOW TO USE URL: [WSDL+XSD] and without XSD
+## **📝 HOW TO USE URL**

-✅ Using WSDL URL with a linked XSD
+**✅ Using WSDL URL with a linked XSD**

 If your WSDL depends on an external XSD file, make sure to list the WSDL first and the XSD immediately after in the WSDL_XSD_URLS list.